Duration

 The video game industry is growing fast.
 The expertise and practices of game design + development is spilling over into a range of sectors, with design and development practices becoming widely adopted outside of purely gaming purposes.

 Combine interactivity, game design and programming with traditional art practice and animation with a Bachelor of Creative Arts (Game Design).
-Specialise in what you are passionate about as you select from a list of major and minor streams to hone in on your skills.
+Focus in what you are passionate about as you select from a list of primary and secondary streams to hone in on your skills.

 Why Study Game Design at JMC?